HareemFatima5/Applied-Generative-AI-Engineering/week 6/README.md

 **Output**

-A text block listing up to 5 matching salary estimates, each with job title, minimum/maximum salary with currency and pay period, median salary, and data source (publisher).
+A text block listing up to 5 matching salary estimates, each with job title, minimum/maximum salary with currency and pay period, median salary and data source (publisher).

 If no salary data is found, the tool returns a message saying so.